Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees: Introduction

 \subsection{Main Contributions}

-The value that an advertiser has for an opportunity to show her ad to a particular user depends on the extent to which the characteristics of the user, that can be gleaned from the information provided by the auctioneer, match the targeting criteria for the advertiser's campaign.
-This means that, in general, the value of an ad opportunity is not independent across advertisers, because they all receive the same information about the user.
-We incorporate this availability of user-specific information (that is common to all advertisers) via a contextual valuation model.
-In our framework, user information and buyer targeting criteria will be modeled as vectors, with the value that an advertiser gains from her ad being shown to the user being given by the inner product of these vectors.

-Budgets on the part of the advertisers are ubiquitous in the display ad industry and they play a central role in this paper.
-Our main contribution is to introduce a framework that allows for the study of first-price auctions in the presence of budget constraints when the values are contextual.
-In this paper, we focus on average budget constraints, which are well motivated in practice and have been the subject of study in previous work on budget management strategies \citep{balseiro2015repeated, balseiro2017budget}.
-To the best of our knowledge, this is the first analysis of first-price auctions in the presence of average budget constraints.
+} We incorporate the availability of user-specific information (that is common to all advertisers) via a contextual valuation model, which allows us to capture correlation in values.
+User information and buyer targeting criteria are modeled as vectors, with the value that an advertiser gains from her ad being shown to the user being given by the inner product of these vectors, or a function thereof.
+Each advertiser has a (possibly non-binding) budget which must be satisfied in expectation.
+Such budget constraints are well motivated in practice due to the large number of auctions, and have been the subject of study in previous work on budget management~\citep{gummadi2012repeated,abhishek2013optimal,balseiro2015repeated,balseiro2017budget}.
+Our main contribution is to introduce a framework that allows for the study of \emph{standard auctions}, which are auctions in which the highest bidder wins, in the presence of budget constraints and contextual valuations.
+To the best of our knowledge, this is the first analysis of standard auctions in the presence of average budget constraints.

 Typically, the targeting criteria and the budget of an advertiser are not known to her competitors.
 This motivates us to model the participation of advertisers in the market as a non-atomic game of incomplete information in which each advertiser assumes that the other advertisers are being drawn from some common underlying distribution.
 In this game, the decision problem faced by each advertiser is to optimize her utility while satisfying her budget constraint in expectation.
 This expectation is taken over all the potential auctions she could end up participating in, i.e., the expectation is over users and competing advertisers.
+Our non-atomic game allows us to sidestep the possibility of multiple buyers tying in the auction and leads to simple and intuitive equilibrium strategies.